-The bomber jacket is just one of many menswear pieces with a heritage entrenched within the armed forces.
-Similar to the peacoat, trench coat and parka, the bomber has a timeless appeal that transcends seasons and trends; it was born out of military means and has adapted to form part of popular culture.
+The bomber jacket (not to be confused with the Harrington jacket) is just one of many menswear pieces with a heritage entrenched within the armed forces.
+Similar to the peacoat, trench coat, and parka, the bomber has a timeless appeal that transcends seasons and trends; it was born out of military means and has adapted to form part of popular culture.

 The first iteration of this endlessly cool jacket can be traced back to the 1920s.
 Before this, airmen wore longer, heavyweight shearling jackets that kept them warm – cockpits were open-air at this point – but were largely impractical.
 The hem needed to be shortened to allow increased movement when piloting, cuffs needed to be knitted to restrict airflow up the arms, and large pockets needed to be added for essential airborne items.

 America’s answer was the US Army Type A-1, which was first issued in 1927.
 From then on, the basic bomber recipe was set.
 In the successive years, the A-1 was altered and reinvigorated in various forms, from the A-2 that followed in 1931 with its zip, button snaps and leather collar, to the nylon MA-1 introduced in the 1950s.